Adobe Certifications and Certificates

 Adobe Careers

-• Illustrators: A Painter or Illustrator may make a median of $45,708 or so, while a Technical Illustrator can make $65,527 a year.
-Within these fields, you’ll likely use a myriad of Adobe programs to improve your digital art and make it more appealing.
+• Illustrators: A Painter or Illustrator may earn a median salary of approximately $45,708, while a Technical Illustrator can make $65,527 a year.
+Within these fields, you’ll likely use a myriad of Adobe programs to enhance your digital art and make it more appealing.

 Top Certifications & Certificates for Adobe